Staphylococcus/brain-from-brane/docs/2-oneness-interconnectedness.md

 ## **2. a.
 Emergent and Subjective Distinctions within a Structured Whole**

-While the universe is fundamentally a single, interconnected whole—a dynamic tapestry woven from interacting **worldsheets of fundamental strings**—this tapestry is not an undifferentiated or "indifferent flow".
+While the universe is fundamentally a single, interconnected whole—a dynamic tapestry woven from interacting **worldsheets** of fundamental strings—this tapestry is not an undifferentiated or "indifferent flow".
 The very physics governing these strings and their **worldsheets** imprints an inherent structure upon reality, creating **foundational patterns and propensities** even prior to complex agency.

 These inherent structural propensities arise from, for example: